nabsabraham/my-website/content/home/teaching.md

 +++

 <p> I am currently a TA for ELE202: Electric Circuit Analysis. </p>
-I have put together a [Black Box Tutorial](static/files/tut.pdf) for the students.

 Past TA-ships at Ryerson University:
 <h4> Department of Electrical, Computer and Biomedical Engineering (ECBE) </h4>